 asymptotically almost surely.
 By our choice of $\e$, $\frac{1}{8}\left(D-\e D-\frac{c_n}{n} \right)>0$ for all sufficiently large $n$.
 Hence, for any fixed $N\geq 0$, $\frac{1}{8}\left(D-\e D-\e B \right)n\geq N$ for all but finitely many values of $n$.
 Therefore, $\d(s, g_n(s))\geq N$ asymptotically almost surely. \end{proof}

 We are now ready to prove the following, which is the main ingredient in the proof of Theorem \ref{Thm:CC}.

 \begin{prop} Let $G$ be a group with a non-elementary, partially WPD action on a hyperbolic space $S$ and $E(G)=\{1\}$.
 Let $H$ and $K$ be infinite index convex cocompact subgroups of $G$ and let $\mc{F}$ be a finite subset of $G$.
 Let $\mu$ be a permissible probability measure on $G$ with generating support and let $w_n$ be a random walk with respect to $\mu$.
-Then the subgroup $L_{n}=\langle w_n^{-1}Hw_n, K\rangle$ will satisfy the following conditions asymptotically almost surely. \begin{enumerate} \item[(a)] $L_{n}$ is convex cocompact; \item[(b)] $L_{n}\cap \mathcal F=K\cap \mathcal F$ and $w_nL_{n}w_n^{-1}\cap \mathcal F=H\cap \mathcal F$; \item[(c)] $L_n$ has infinite index in $G$. \end{enumerate} \end{prop} \begin{proof} By Corollary \ref{cor:cc-trans} there exists a loxodromic WPD element $h \in G$ which is transverse to $H$ and $K$.
-Let $Y=(H\cup K)\setminus\{1\}$ and note that $h$ is transverse to $Y$ by Lemma~\ref{lem:transuc}.
-Fix a basepoint $s\in S$.
+Then the subgroup $L_{n}=\langle w_n^{-1}Hw_n, K\rangle$ will satisfy the following conditions asymptotically almost surely. \begin{enumerate} \item[(a)] $L_{n}$ is convex cocompact; \item[(b)] $L_{n}\cap \mathcal F=K\cap \mathcal F$ and $w_nL_{n}w_n^{-1}\cap \mathcal F=H\cap \mathcal F$; \item[(c)] $L_n$ has infinite index in $G$. \end{enumerate} \end{prop} \begin{proof} Fix a basepoint $s\in S$.
+By Corollary \ref{cor:cc-trans_all_of_G} there exists a loxodromic WPD element $h \in G$ which is transverse to $H$ and $K$.
+Choose $Y=(H\cup K)\setminus\{1\}$ and note that $Y(s)$ is quasi-convex in $S$, by Lemma~\ref{lem:union_of_qc}, and $h$ is transverse to $Y$, by Lemma~\ref{lem:transuc}.
 By Theorem \ref{thm:rw}, we can assume that if $W$ is a word in the alphabet $Y\cup\{w_n^{\pm 1}\}$ with no consecutive letters belonging to $Y$, then the path in $S$ based at $s$ and labeled by $W$ is an $(8, c_n)$-quasi-geodesic.

 (a) Let us first show that the induced action of $L_{n}=\langle w_n^{-1}Hw_n, K\rangle \leqslant G$ on $S$ is metrically proper.
 Choose any $R>0$ and suppose that $g \in L_n$ satisfies $\d(s,g(s))\le R$.
 The element $g$ can be represented by a word